eeriksp/StrictParent/README.md

     def final_method(self):
         return 'Knowledge & vision arose in me: this is the last birth.
 There is now no further becoming.'

-    @abstractmethod  # You can use all the ABC features here def abstract_method(self):
-        pass

 class ObedientChild(Parent):